 One reason he liked it in Atlanta so much was the relationship he struck up with pitching coach Whitlow Wyatt.
 Even though Donovan got his wish to play for another organization when he was sold to Detroit after the 1953 season, he was overjoyed when Tigers manager Fred Hutchinson sent him back to Atlanta for the 1954 season.
 (Wyatt had succeeded Mauch as manager.)
 The idea of pitching for Wyatt rather than riding the bench for the big-league club was much more appealing.
 Wyatt had confidence in his young hurler, and showed patience with him.
 He taught Donovan how to throw the slider, to go along with his tremendous curve and fastball.
 Donovan responded with an 18-8 record for Atlanta in 1954, after having gone 11-8 in 1953.
 Considered a good hitter for a pitcher, he socked an astonishing – even in the hitter-friendly Southern Association – 12 home runs and had 32 RBIs for the Crackers, and was the team MVP in 1954.

 At the end of the 1954 season, Donovan’s contract was sold to the Chicago White Sox.
 Manager Marty Marion inserted him into the starting rotation to start the 1955 season.
 Donovan made sure that Marion did not regret it, recording a 15-9 record with a 3.32 ERA.
 He was named to the American League All-Star team in July, though he didn’t get into the Midsummer Classic, played that year at Milwaukee’s County Stadium.
 Donovan’s record was 13-4 on July 30 when he was stricken with appendicitis.
-After the appendectomy, it was feared that Donovan would miss three to four weeks.
-But he made a rapid recovery and resumed workouts in early August.
+After the appendectomy, he made a rapid recovery and resumed workouts in early August.
 He made his first start back on August 21 against the Tigers and won, giving up only one earned run and raising his record to 14-4 for the year.
-However, for the rest of the season, Donovan posted just a 1-5 record, raising the question of what might have been if the big Irishman had not missed three weeks in August because of surgery.
+However, for the rest of the season, Donovan posted just a 1-5 record, raising the question of what might have been if the big Irishman had not had surgery in August.
 The White Sox finished the season five games behind pennant-winning New York.